theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/sap-access-with-xtract-universal-and-powershell.md

 ### How to get a list of defined extractions

-Xtract Universal offers an HTTP API to access the defined extractions, their metadata and log, the server log and further information.
+{{ productName }} offers an HTTP API to access the defined extractions, their metadata and log, the server log and further information.

 The following function gets the list of extractions from the repository.
 The output will have the following format for each extraction.